-Although there is likely nothing wrong with your dog’s health, the night noises might be a problem for you your roommates or your neighbors.
+Although there is likely nothing wrong with your dog’s health, the night noises might be a problem for you, your roommates, or your neighbors.

 There are a few things that you can do to try and prevent this from happening.

-In some cases, older dogs can simply bark in the middle of the night due to senile dementia.
+Sometimes, older dogs can simply bark in the middle of the night due to senile dementia.

 Some dog owners might assume that their dogs are barking while dreaming.
 In some cases, their canine friends might be barking because they need something, like food or water.